abhisack/abhisack.github.io/_posts/2015-01-24-possibilities-with-css-target-element.markdown

 <p data-height="268" data-theme-id="0" data-slug-hash="MYoELr" data-default-tab="result" data-user="abhisack" class='codepen'>See the Pen <a href='http://codepen.io/abhisack/pen/MYoELr/'>CSS-Only Search Toggle with Target element</a> by Abhishek Sachan (<a href='http://codepen.io/abhisack'>@abhisack</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

 In these two demos the theories listed at the beginning of the post are applied.
-Note how we come out of the targeted element (clicking close buttons) by putting a second anchor element linking to '#'.
+Note how we come out of the targeted element (clicking close buttons) by putting a second anchor element linking to '#' which is technically the url of your current page.

 And a lots more you can imagine.

 ####Going Further
-If you want to explore more about awesome things you can do with target pseudo element and escape needless JS, I recommend you reading [this post](http://css-tricks.com/tour-performant-responsive-css-site/) by Rajoshi Ghosh and [Tanmai Gopal](http://codepen.io/tanmaig).
+If you want to explore more about awesome things you can do with target pseudo element and escape needless JS, I recommend you reading "Animate the scroll with only CSS" section of [this post](http://css-tricks.com/tour-performant-responsive-css-site/) by Rajoshi Ghosh and [Tanmai Gopal](http://codepen.io/tanmaig).
 Also don't miss Sara's [article](http://blogs.adobe.com/dreamweaver/2015/01/using-the-css-target-selector-to-create-javascript-less-ui-effects.html) if you haven't read it already.
 Created something awesome with target?
 Yes?
 Awesome!!
 I'm waiting for your demo.